SimeonHristov99/DL_24-25/Week_08 - Generative Adversarial Networks/README.md

 **Acceptance criteria:**

-1. The architectures of all three pairs of `Generator` - `Discriminator` classes matches ones shown in `notes.md`.
+1. The architectures of all three pairs of `Generator` - `Discriminator` classes match the ones shown in `notes.md`.
 2. The total number of parameters is outputted.

 **Test case:**